mimesis-inria/SimulationSimpleDatabase/doc/src/Core/Storage/database.rst

 Creating a new *Field* requires a few information in a tuple defined as :guilabel:`(field_name, field_type, default_value)`.
-The default value specifies the value to apply in a row if the entry does not contain a value for the corresponding column.
+The default value specifies the value to set in a row if an entry does not contain data for this field.
 The name and the type of the *Field* are mandatory but the default value is optional; if not set, it will be ``<null>``.

 *Fields* can either be created one by one or at once: